- Great all-around visibility

 Inside, the G-Class impresses with all the headroom you're likely to need.
 It is somewhat narrow, though, and front-seat passengers will notice the width the most since the center console is fairly tall and bulky.
 The seats themselves are typically firm and power-adjustable, with multicontour adjustments.
 The second-row bench has some bottom-cushion tilt to soften the flat cushion.
 It's a five-seat SUV with plenty of cargo room, but passengers will notice it takes a good climb to get into the G-Class, and cargo loading through the side-hinged rear door takes a higher lift than in today's crossovers.
 High-quality materials and an excellent finish mark the cabin.

-Timeless and T-square-drawn, the G Class stands out in any crowd, unless the crowd has its own strike authorizations and U.N. peacekeeping force.
+Timeless and T-square-drawn, the 2014 Mercedes-Benz G-Class stands out in any crowd, unless the crowd has its own strike authorizations and U.N. peacekeeping force.
 Based on a military vehicle from the 1970s, like the old HUMMER lineup, the G Class has hardly altered its flat sides, nearly vertical windshield, and strikingly boxy greenhouse.
 Today the G Class still stands angular and perfectly taut, just like some of its Beverly Hills test pilots, only without the telltale creases and scars of repeated touch-ups.

-G-watchers will point out the modest changes marking the 2013 models, small changes like LED daytime running lights, new sideview mirrors, and chromed brush guards.
+G-watchers might have noticed last year's modest changes, like LED daytime running lights, new sideview mirrors, and chromed brush guards.
 The G63 AMG wears a louvered grille and its own bumpers, with optionally red brake calipers, 20-inch five-spoke wheels, and subtle AMG badging on its flanks and down its standard stainless-steel running boards.

 Dressed more for success than for grudge-matching it out with Mother Nature, the G Class cabin hides its rugged origins beneath a nicer veneer of wood and leather this year.
 The regular shapes, flat door panels, and tall glass areas keep the bygone flair intact, but hosing it out after a day completely off the beaten path?
 No, you won't be doing that, not with all this lush finery covering up the G-Wagen's formerly bare bones.
 The extreme price tag nets lovely leather trim on the seats and door panels, chrome on the differential-lock switches, and a choice of finishes to replace the burl walnut--carbon fiber-alike trim or piano black, if you like.
 The new cut-tube gauges are a handsome, worthwhile update, as is the large LCD panel now stacked on top of the dash.
 But as we felt with the latest BMW 3-Series, the screen's placement seems fragile, maybe more so here, in a vehicle where reaching for Jesus handles is almost part of the sales pitch.